Safeguarding Policy

 • Any additional information relating to an incident that has already been reported.

 Members of the Nossal Institute community covered by this policy may be subject to mandatory reporting obligations while carrying out Nossal Institute business in Australia and overseas.
-As soon as any member of the Nossal Institute community becomes aware of a risk of child sexual abuse, they have the legal duty to take steps to remove or reduce that risk, or to inform someone else who has the authority to do so.
+As soon as any member of the Nossal Institute community becomes aware of a risk of sexual abuse, including child sexual abuse, they have the legal duty to take steps to remove or reduce that risk, or to inform someone else who has the authority to do so.

 Depending on the location, failure to disclose and protect may result in legal implications, including imprisonment.
 As such, members of the Nossal Institute community must be aware of their mandatory reporting obligations whilst carrying out Nossal Institute business and must report concerns in accordance with the process outlined in this policy.